hiroshi/runner-worker/README.md

 ```

 Back to the terminal which the worker is running.
 You will see same output of runner.

-Do you get it?
-- A runner push a set of envs as a task in the queue
-- A worker pop the task from the queue, then pass the envs to specified command

 ## What is it good for?